sailfishos-applications/filecase/README.md

 ## History of FileCase

 The original [FileCase for SailfishOS (2015 - 2016)](https://openrepos.net/content/cepiperez/filecase-0#content) started as a port of [FileCase for MeeGo-Harmattan (2014)](https://openrepos.net/content/cepiperez/filecase#content) (on the Nokia N9), which in turn is an overhauled [FileBox (2013)](https://openrepos.net/content/cepiperez/filebox#content).
-All three appllications were written by [Matias Perez (CepiPerez)](https://github.com/CepiPerez).
+All three applications were written by [Matias Perez (CepiPerez)](https://github.com/CepiPerez).
 In 2021 Matias [released the source code of FileCase](https://github.com/sailfishos-applications/filecase/commit/d4294bbc5e854bb1a32481201f556ba453fbaef6) by creating this git repository at GitHub.

 In 2022 [David Llewellyn-Jones (flypig)](https://github.com/llewelld) cleaned up [the source code repository and adapted FileCase](https://github.com/sailfishos-applications/filecase/compare/0.1-9...0.2.1) to run on recent releases of SailfishOS.